aryehof/dart-eventsubscriber/README.md

 // An example domain model
 // Normally in its own module/package
-// Included here for illustration purposes class Count with EventNotifier {
+// Included here for illustration purposes
+// EventNotifier is 'mixed-in' with the domain model class Count with EventNotifier {
   int value = 0;
   void increment() {